 - Non-Alcoholic Irish Coffee

 If you liked this recipe and found it helpful, give it some love by sharing!

 The pleasure of a 5-star review would be greatly appreciated!Print

 This copycat Chick-fil-A recipe is super easy to make at home!
 All you need is a few ingredients, and you'll have a mocha coffee fix ready to enjoy.
 Make your own mocha cream cold brew and cool off during the last days of summer.

 - ½ cup heavy whipping cream (120 ml)

 - 2 tablespoons chocolate syrup, such as Ghirardelli (30 ml)

 - ½ cup crushed ice, optional

-- Pour the cream, chocolate syrup, and coffee into an 8-ounce glass and stir well until the chocolate syrup has dissolved.
+- Assemble: Pour the cream, chocolate syrup, and coffee into an 8-ounce glass and stir well until the chocolate syrup has dissolved.
 If it's taking a long time, microwave then drink for about 20 seconds to encourage the syrup to dissolve.